 24 “‘My servant David will be king over them, and they will all have one shepherd.
 They will follow my laws and be careful to keep my decrees.
 25 They will live in the land I gave to my servant Jacob, the land where your ancestors lived.
 They and their children and their children’s children will live there forever, and David my servant will be their prince forever.
 26 I will make a covenant of peace with them; it will be an everlasting covenant.
 I will establish them and increase their numbers, and I will put my sanctuary among them forever.
 27 My dwelling place will be with them; I will be their God, and they will be my people.
 28 Then the nations will know that I the Lord make Israel holy, when my sanctuary is among them forever.’”
 (Ezek.
 37:24-28, NIV)

-Likewise, on Jesus the Messiah can fulfill those verses, beginning with his resurrection and ascension and then at his Second Coming, when everything will be put right.
+Likewise, only Jesus the Messiah can fulfill those verses, beginning with his resurrection and ascension and then at his Second Coming, when everything will be put right.

 “forefathers”: it may be limited to Abraham, Isaac and Jacob, but why not Moses, Joshua, David and Solomon, and any other number of believers?
 They showed the way for us in how to respond to God and his ways.
 They had relationships with him.